Miranda Rights (Not) Read in Wisconsin: 2 Ways the Cops Get it Wrong

 Miranda Rights in Wisconsin during an Arrest

 What does “interrogation” mean?
-While interrogation is not personal information like your name and address, interrogation is defined as any question that would elicit an incriminating response.
+Interrogation is not a request for personal information like your name and address.
+Interrogation is defined as any question that would elicit an incriminating response.
 An incriminating response is something that would give information about your role in criminal activity.